EternalllZM/rtd-codz/docs/source/index.rst

-Welcome to the Call of Duty Zombies Discord Staff Documentation
+Welcome to the Call of Duty Zombies Discord Documentation
 ===================================

-**The Call of Duty Zombies Discord** has many tools and systems in place that cannot possibly all be kept up with, without some help from this documentation

-If you are stopping by and are not part of CODZ Staff, this doc is irrelevant to you, but you can still join us on `Discord <discord.gg/codzombies>`

 Check back for more updates!